Dáil Éireann - Volume 428 - 30 March, 1993

 Minister for Justice (Mrs. Geoghegan-Quinn) Máire Geoghegan-Quinn

 Dáil Éireann 428 Written Answers.
-Directives on Judicial and Internal Affairs.
+Cork City Courtroom Space.